2023 Best Linguistics & Literature Schools in Virginia

 Top 10 Best Linguistics & Comparative Literature Schools

-Our analysis found Virginia Military Institute to be the best school for linguistics and comparative literature students who want to pursue a degree in Virginia.
+Our 2023 rankings named Virginia Military Institute the best school in Virginia for linguistics and comparative literature students.
 Located in the distant town of Lexington, VMI is a public college with a small student population.

 After completing their degree, comparative literature graduates from VMI carry an average student debtload of $25,396.

-Full Linguistics & Comparative Literature at Virginia Military Institute Report
+Read full report on Linguistics & Comparative Literature at Virginia Military Institute

 The average amount in student loans that comparative literature majors at JMU take out is $21,094.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $327.

-You’ll be in good company if you decide to attend University of Virginia - Main Campus.
-It ranked #3 on our 2023 Best Linguistics & Literature Schools in Virginia list.
-Located in the small suburb of Charlottesville, University of Virginia is a public school with a fairly large student population.
+The excellent programs at University of Virginia - Main Campus helped the school earn the #3 place on this year’s ranking of the best linguistics and comparative literature schools in Virginia.
+Located in the small suburb of Charlottesville, University of Virginia is a public college with a fairly large student population.

-A rank of #4 on this year’s list means Virginia Tech is a great place for linguistics and comparative literature students.
-Located in the city of Blacksburg, Virginia Tech is a public college with a very large student population.
+Out of the 10 schools in Virginia that were part of this year’s ranking, Virginia Tech landed the # 4 spot on the list.
+Located in the small city of Blacksburg, Virginia Tech is a public college with a very large student population.

 Read full report on Linguistics & Comparative Literature at Virginia Tech